barongracias/barongracias.github.io/_pages/project-payment-flows.md

 author_profile: true
 ---

 Published industry-to-industry payment flow insights with the UK Office for National Statistics to help forecast economic shocks and understand supply chain exposure.
+Published in the ONS release: <a href="https://www.ons.gov.uk/economy/economicoutputandproductivity/output/articles/industrytoindustrypaymentflowsuk/2016to2023experimentaldataandinsights">Industry-to-industry payment flows, UK: 2016 to 2023</a>.

 ## What I built
 - Data model capturing directional payment flows between industries with near-real-time refreshes.